iurteaga/menstrual_cycle_analysis/README_predictive_models.md

 - Script description
     - [Fit_model function](https://github.com/iurteaga/menstrual_cycle_analysis/blob/fc050fe77def5076f6a32d400c7cca193c9a6ba4/scripts/evaluation_utils.py#L300)
-        - General fit function, fits specified model (as determined by 'model_name' argument) [fit] section in 'exec_mode' execution config file specifies model fitting parameters 'I_train' and 'C_train' specify size of training data If using simulated data, can specify 'true_params' for comparison 'X' and 'Y' specify input and output data Unnecessary for generative models, useful for neural network fitting 'Fit_model_dir' specifies where to save fitted model and 'stamp' is a filename stamp to distinguish fitted model from others
+        - General fit function, fits specified model (as determined by 'model_name' argument)

+            - [fit] section in 'exec_mode' execution config file specifies model fitting parameters
+            - 'I_train' and 'C_train' specify size of training data
+            - If using simulated data, can specify 'true_params' for comparison
+            - 'X' and 'Y' specify input and output data Unnecessary for generative models, useful for neural network fitting
+            - 'fit_model_dir' specifies where to save fitted model and 'stamp' is a filename stamp to distinguish fitted model from others

     -[Predict function](https://github.com/iurteaga/menstrual_cycle_analysis/blob/fc050fe77def5076f6a32d400c7cca193c9a6ba4/scripts/evaluation_utils.py#L836)
-        - General prediction function, makes predictions for specified model (as determined by 'model_name' argument) [prediction] section in 'exec_mode' execution config file specifies prediction parameters 'Fitted_model' object to use for predictions 'X_train' and 'X_test' passed as input X_train and X_test will be used to compute model posteriors These 2 inputs are used to evaluate predictions for the users that were used for fitting (X_train) Vs new unseen users (X_test)
+        - General prediction function, makes predictions for specified model (as determined by 'model_name' argument)

+            - [prediction] section in 'exec_mode' execution config file specifies prediction parameters
+            - 'fitted_model' object to use for predictions
+            - 'X_train' and 'X_test' passed as input
+                X_train and X_test will be used to compute model posteriors These 2 inputs are used to evaluate predictions for the users that were used for fitting (X_train) Vs new unseen users (X_test)
-            'Day_range' specifies number of days to predict into the future 'Prediction_plot_dir' and 'prediction_posterior_dir' specify save directories for prediction plots and predictions
+            - 'day_range' specifies number of days to predict into the future
+            - 'prediction_plot_dir' and 'prediction_posterior_dir' specify save directories for prediction plots and predictions
-            'Stamp' specifies filename stamp for prediction results
+            - 'stamp' specifies filename stamp for prediction results

     - Evaluation functions, as different aspects of the model training and prediction can be evaluated
         - [Fitting evaluation](https://github.com/iurteaga/menstrual_cycle_analysis/blob/master/scripts/evaluate_predictive_models.py#L164)